 The Group is exposed to liquidity risk in relation to meeting future obligations associated with its financial liabilities.
 Prudent liquidity risk management includes maintaining sufficient cash and committed credit lines to ensure the availability of an adequate amount of funding to meet the Group's obligations.

-Given the evolving nature of COVID-19, the Group's immediate cash flow will be stretched.
-Through arrangements with bankers, the Group is seeking to smoothen the impact over this difficult period.
+Given the evolving nature of Covid-19 and the consequent pressure on cash flows, the Group is seeking to mitigate Covid-19 impact on cash flows through effectively managing banking arrangements.
 Cost cut practices have also been implemented.